top of page

 Heat Shrink & Loom Sheathing

-The final part of wiring in this section is cable sheathing.
-You have probably seen me use this in many of my videos.
-This also came from the aircraft mods programme.
-This is ideal for separating different cable looms.
-For example, in the overhead, each panel would have its own set of wires in a wiring loom routed down to its Arduino.
-That loom when then be covered in this expandable sheathing.
-This helps with loom routing, indenting and creates even more eye candy!
+Regarding wiring, the final step in this section is to add cable sheathing.
+You may have already seen me use this in several of my videos.
+This is a product that originated from the aircraft mods programme, and it is perfect for separating various cable looms.
+For instance, in the overhead, each panel would have its own set of wires in a wiring loom that runs down to its Arduino.
+This loom would then be covered with an expandable sheathing, which helps with loom routing and identification and creates an even more visually appealing look.

-If you use this stuff, remember after you cut it to length.
-Melt the cut ends with the soldering iron or lighter to stop it from unwrapping itself to a rats nest!
+If you decide to use this product, melt the cut ends with a soldering iron or lighter to prevent it from unwrapping and becoming a mess.

 The Ultimate in cable management